GeoNode/geonode/docs/devel/workshops/index.rst

     </dl>

-Now from the admin panel, you can see the DOI metadata entry per layer
+Now from the layer details page, you can see the DOI metadata entry per layer

 .. image:: ./img/doi.png